asomeman11/Comp-u-save-Tags/README.md

 # Comp-u-save-Tags

-This Program is designed to be used by Comp-U-Save Ltd. in Illinois.
+This Program is designed to be used by Comp-U-Save Ltd. in Bradley, IL.

-Currently, know errors-

-*Integrated graphic will display as "[]"
+This program will be used to generate resale tags for refurbished and new PCs.